Capital Allocation Line (CAL) and Optimal Portfolio

 The tangent portfolio weights are calculated as follows:

 Investors use both the efficient frontier and the CAL to achieve different combinations of risk and return based on what they desire.
 The optimal risky portfolio is found at the point where the CAL is tangent to the efficient frontier.
-This asset weight combination gives the best risk-to-rewards ratio, as it has the highest slope for CAL.
+This asset weight combination gives the best risk-to-reward ratio, as it has the highest slope for CAL.

 Enter your name and email in the form below and download the free template now!

 Efficient Frontier and CAL TemplateDownload the free Excel template now to advance your finance knowledge!

 Thank you for reading CFI’s guide on Capital Allocation Line (CAL) and Optimal Portfolio.
 To advance your career, these additional resources will be helpful:

 - Sharpe ratio definition